 The Benefits of MQTT

-Last will and testament: If a client unexpectedly disconnects, you can set message instructions to be sent to all subscribers in order to remedy the situation.
+- Last will and testament: If a client disconnects unexpectedly, you can set instructions to send messages to all subscribers to remedy the situation.

 Being an IoT development company at Hashstudioz we are using the MQTT protocol in the device-to-device communication.
-One example project is explained as:
+Here is an explanation of one example project:

 Monitoring of Smart Socket/Plug connected devices: —

-Smart Home Products which makes it easy to control lights and appliances using a tap of mobile.
-The main appeal behind the solution is its ability to connect to home wireless networks.
-While the smart Plug and switch can be controlled like any other traditional switch and tap its face to turn a light on or off, it can also be controlled through a mobile app.
+Smart home products make it easy to control lights and appliances with a tap of your mobile.
+Moreover, the main appeal behind the solution is its ability to connect to home wireless networks.
+In addition, you can control the smart plug and switch like any traditional switch by tapping its face to turn a light on or off.
+Additionally, you can manage it through a mobile app.

 The technology used for cloud application was as: